tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 First, quickly introduce the following:

 * Now that students have learned to generate trading signals, backtest their trading strategies, and evaluate their results, it is now time to incorporate machine learning into the mix!
-Students will now have the opportunity to use a machine learning model (Random Forest) to correctly predict next day positive or negative returns based on multiple trading signals.
+Students will now have the opportunity to use multiple machine learning models (Random Forest, Logistic Regression, SVM) to correctly predict next day positive or negative returns based on generated trading signals that will become features to each model.

-* The Random Forest model will require multiple features, or in this case, multiple trading signals to train itself on.
-Therefore, students will learn to generate multiple trading signals using various technical indicators such as an exponential moving average of closing prices, exponential moving average of daily return volatility, and Bollinger Bands, which is are a set of lines representing a (positive and negative) standard deviation away from a simple moving average (SMA) of the asset's closing price.
+* Each machine learning model will require multiple features, or in this case, multiple trading signals to train themselves on.
+Therefore, students will learn to generate multiple trading signals using various technical indicators such as an exponential moving average of closing prices, exponential moving average of daily return volatility, and Bollinger Bands, which are a set of lines representing a (positive and negative) standard deviation away from a simple moving average (SMA) of the asset's closing price.

 Then, open the solution file and discuss the following: